sondrt/Machine-Learning-the-Voltage-Capacity-and-Energy-density-of-Electrode-Materials/README.txt

 		mp_battery_scraper.py
 	0: Scrape batteries with a given working ion from the Materials Project battery explorer(https://www.materialsproject.org/#search/batteries)

+		getprojectinf.py
+	0.5: Search through the mp's making sure they match with the API, by fetching html title.
+		Output files: <ion>_batteries.csv

 		fillproperties.py
 	1: Download all materials that match a material_id correlated to a battid.